 Your GP should have discussed with you and/or your carer why the referral is necessary and what the expected outcomes are.
 Please make the doctor aware of any specific needs.
 It is important that the details about your address and telephone number(s) are correct.

-It usually takes up to three working days for the referral letter or form to be prepared and signed by the doctor.
-Where a referral is urgent, these are done and sent on the same day.
+It usually takes 7 to 14 working days for the referral letter or form to be prepared and signed by the doctor.
+Where a referral is urgent, these are done and sent within 24 hours in normal working hours.

 Download our Patient Referral Information leaflet for Ivybridge here